-The Separate Classroom\ of Angeles College provides a physical location where training occurs that is located a reasonable distance from the main or non-main campus and is used for the main purpose of training the overflow of students who cannot be accommodated at the main or non-main campus.
+The Separate Educational Center (formerly known as Separate Classroom)\ of Angeles College provides a physical location where training occurs that is located a reasonable distance from the main or non-main campus and is used for the main purpose of training the overflow of students who cannot be accommodated at the main or non-main campus.
 The separate classroom may also be used under special circumstances if the student's education or training benefits from the usage of a separate classroom location due to enhanced or specialized equipment and/or teaching aids.

-The Separate Classroom of Angeles College occupies 2,000 square feet on the third floor of 111 N. Atlantic Blvd, Suite 353 A, Monterey Park, CA 91754.
+The Separate Educational Center (SEC) of Angeles College occupies 2,000 square feet on the third floor of 111 N. Atlantic Blvd, Suite 353 A, Monterey Park, CA 91754.
 All classes held at this location are considered Separate Classroom courses.

-The Separate Classroom is located close to Freeway 60 and Interstate 10 and is easily accessible by both public and private transportation.
+The SEC is located close to Freeway 60 and Interstate 10 and is easily accessible by both public and private transportation.